Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 It rendered pretty fast but I came to same conclusion with tallow as I did Lard when it comes down to easiest method.
 The Crock Pot wins hands down for ease of use and how fast it renders.
 It is also a little safer to do it in a slow cooker.

 Some people really like beef cracklings for cooking but after tasting them I am not a big fan.
 They have a very strong beefy taste that is just not for me.
 If you render tallow you should at least try one to see if you like them.
 There are a lot of Turkish recipes that use them so maybe I am missing something.

 I plan on freezing mine in small bags and using them for quality dog treats.
 Our Great Pyrenees approve of the plan!
-The fat only cost me $1 per lb so these are pretty cheap treats, especially considering they are all meat and from grass fed cattle.
+The fat was really cheap per lb so these are pretty cheap treats, especially considering they are all meat and from grass fed cattle.

 Most of the bits have been spooned out but with tallow the bits don’t rise to the top entirely so you get a lot of small bits that could probably be filtered out more easily if you poured this through cheese cloth or a wire mesh.
 I didn’t filter.
 I just carefully scooped the clear tallow off the top.
 If I did it again I would filter at least the last 20% of the tallow.

 When it comes to jar size that is up to you.
 I use quarts most of the time for rendered oils but in this case I used some pints.
 I suggest scaling your jar sizes based on your family size or how much you plan on being able to use within a week with refrigeration after opening.